cronoimpius/reti_di_calcolatori/es7/java/README.md

 1. Import the Stub created in RegistryRemoto folder;
 2. Import **ALL** the .class file of the interfaces used by RegistryRemoto;
 3. Import the .java of Server (Servers) and interfaces used by them.
-After we will compile this .java for obtain .class files;
+After we will compile this .java for obtain .class files ( also Stub and Skeleton );
 5. Import other classes used by methods and implemented by the programmer
 ( for example Programma.class used by the ServerCongresso ).